buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_2_Call_OpenAI_from_extension.md

 So we are sending messages, but we don’t have anything receiving it.
 It’s like you’re screaming at the top of your lungs in a forest, but no one is there to listen 😟.

 Since we want our UI to receive the message we should setup a listener over there.
-In order for us to do that, we need to create a file that handles scripts for us in on the UI side.
+In order for us to do that, we need to create a file that handles scripts for us on the UI side.
 That’s where the `content.js` file will come in.

 ### Please do this or Farza will be sad.